 - In a Dilbert comic, the company's lawyer demonstrates what the other side might say in court: "Liar!
 Why is your attorney so handsome?"

-Going back to Spider-Man, Peter Parker and MJ get into a conversation about Spider-Man, and it seems Peter can't help himself.
+- Going back to Spider-Man, Peter Parker and MJ get into a conversation about Spider-Man, and it seems Peter can't help himself.
 Subtle enough to be passed off as Peter just trying to look like an average guy.

 MJ: But do you think it's true, all the terrible things they say about him?

-Inverted in Batman Begins, where Bruce Wayne openly makes fun of Batman while trying to develop a reputation as an idiot playboy.
+- Inverted in Batman Begins, where Bruce Wayne openly makes fun of Batman while trying to develop a reputation as an idiot playboy.
 Continued in The Dark Knight, when he questions who appointed Batman and what gives him the right to take the law into his own hands.

 Bruce: A guy who dresses up like a bat clearly has issues.

 Harry: No one.
 Bit of a tosser, really.

 - In The Mask of Zorro, Elena goes to confession to confess her recent bouts of misbehavior with Zorro.
 Of course, Zorro is sitting in the priest section.
 He prompts her that the masked man must have been "ruggedly handsome", but Elena points out that he was wearing a mask, so she doesn't know.
 Zorro looks deflated.

-Inverted earlier when he's pretending to be a young nobleman at a ball.
+- Inverted earlier when he's pretending to be a young nobleman at a ball.
 When the conversation turns to Zorro, he speculates that he probably wears the mask "to cover his bald head and unsightly features."

 - In Inception, Saito sees Browning, who he assumes to be Eames in disguise.
 He walks right up to him and says, "I see you've changed."
 Browning gives him an odd look and Saito sees Eames behind him.
 Saito quickly says, "I mistook you for a friend of mine."
 Browning smirks and says, "Must be a good-looking fella."

 - Inverted in The Shop Around the Corner, where Jimmy Stewart's character has been having a secret pen-pal romance with a co-worker he despises, only to fall in love with her.
 He figures it out before she does and insults his alter-ego, saying that he met him earlier and found that he was overweight, a plagiarist, and had a weird last name.

-Similarly done in the remake You've Got Mail, where Joe doesn't pretend to know the pen pal, but tells Kathleen that's he's probably fat, ugly, married and generally unpleasant.
+- Similarly done in The Remake You've Got Mail, where Joe doesn't pretend to know the pen pal, but tells Kathleen that's he's probably fat, ugly, married and generally unpleasant.